 - Heat oil in a large cast-iron skillet or large non-stick pan over medium-high heat and add slices of pork to the pan once hot.
 Cook for 2-3 minutes per side until they are golden brown.
 Set aside.

-- Melt butter and add onion.
+- Melt butter and add onions and mushrooms.
 Cook for 5-7 minutes until tender.
 Add minced garlic and cook for 30-60 seconds until fragrant.

-- Add flour and coat onion and garlic.
+- Add flour and coat onion, mushrooms, and garlic.
 Slowly add chicken broth while continuously stirring until smooth.
 Add Worcestershire sauce, and all seasonings and bring to a simmer for 5 minutes.

-- If sauce does not thicken, add together cornstarch and cold water together in a small dish.
+- If the sauce does not thicken, add together cornstarch and cold water together in a small dish.
 Add it to the pan over high heat and stir.
 Once you have reached the desired consistency, add pork back to the pan and allow it to warm before serving.

 As an Amazon Associate, I earn a commission from referring products I use and love at no extra cost to you.

 Nutrition InformationYield 8 Serving Size 1

 Amount Per Serving Calories 257Total Fat 17.3gSaturated Fat 23gTrans Fat 1gUnsaturated Fat 25gCholesterol 684mgSodium 841mgCarbohydrates 8gFiber 1gSugar 2gProtein 22g